Your co-workers may seem friendly but, if a study is any indication, they could be aircraft carriers for germs.

-According to University of Arizona microbiologist Charles Gerba, who researches the environmental presence of infectious bacteria and viruses, employees in offices arrive in the morning, “put their stuff on their desks” where, he says, the germ payload is often more than you’d find on the typical toilet seat, “and then go to break rooms to get coffee.
+According to University of Arizona microbiologist Charles Gerba, who researches the environmental presence of infectious bacteria and viruses and studied bacteria levels in offices, employees in offices arrive in the morning, “put their stuff on their desks” where, he says, the germ payload is often more than you’d find on the typical toilet seat, “and then go to break rooms to get coffee.
 The two things you spread in a break room are office gossip and germs.”

 The study, which focused on office break rooms, found that 75 percent of break room faucet handles displayed a high degree of contamination as did nearly half of microwave oven handles, and a quarter of refrigerator door handles.